About

 Also at issue is the application of due process and “one man, one vote.”

-Due Process: In the Arizona election challenges the Election Contests Lake v.
-Homes, and Finchem v.
-Fontes the question was not about the candidates, but rather about the voters themselves and the guarantee of due process.
+Due Process: In the Arizona election challenges Lake v.
+Hobbs and Finchem v.
+Fontes, the question was not about the candidates, but rather about the voters themselves and the guarantee of due process.

 “The Constitution states only one command twice, the requirement for due process.
 The genesis of due process found in the United States Constitution is as follows: the Fifth Amendment stipulates that, according to the federal government, no one shall be deprived of life, liberty or property without due process of law.
 The Fourteenth Amendment, ratified in 1868, uses the same eleven words, called the Due Process Clause, to describe a legal obligation of all states, which includes California as well as the counties and municipalities incorporated therein.
 Section One of the Fourteenth Amendment to the United States Constitution states in the relevant part: ‘…[N]or shall any State deprive any person of life, liberty, or property, without due process of law…’ These words have as their central promise an assurance that all levels of American government must operate within the law (“legality”) and provide fair procedures.
 The U.S. Supreme Court has published many opinions on this issue and has arrived at the conclusion that due process is essentially the right of a party to be provided ‘notice’ and ‘an opportunity to be heard’ on all issues in dispute.” https://www.supremecourt.gov/DocketPDF/18/18-7893/87866/20190215103504829_00000008.pdf